aczietlow/hugo-blog/archetypes/reads.md

 # # book
 # summary: "synapsis of the book"
 # isbn: 1591847486 # use isbn-13
+# author: this may conflict with another tag
 # genre:
 #   - business
 #   - management